DavidMiles1925/printer_camera/README.md

 #### `temp.py`

-> This program, when run by iteself, will print the current temperature to the console.
+> This program, when run by iteself, will print the current temperature to the console intermitently.
 >
 > This module is used in main.py to log the temperature each time the camera records a video.
 >